medmax78/torbox/README.md

 What to tweak:

-* USER - if you use "orangepi" user, better leave it.
+* USER - For Orange Pi PC and Orange Pi One if you use "orangepi" user, better leave it.
+Same for "pi" user on Raspberry.
 If you use your own - change the name.
 * SSID_NAME - name of your future WiFi.
 * SSID_PASSWORD - WiFi password
 * IP_xxx and DHCP_xxx- things that will go to interface file.
 If you have special requirements for IP to use, change them